 Replace part of the vanilla extract with peppermint extract if you prefer a stronger peppermint flavor.
 This is a good variation for people who adore a strong peppermint flavor.

 You can print off the Peppermint Sugar Cookies recipe below.

-If you love this recipe, please come back and leave me a 5-star rating!
-I would really appreciate it.
+If you love this recipe, please come back and leave us a 5-star rating.

 Peppermint Sugar Cookies with Homemade Frosting

 - 2 teaspoons of vanilla

 - 1 teaspoon of mint extract